AndrewTapp/solaredgeoptimizers/README.md

 - Temporary problems on SolarEdge’s servers (e.g. HTTP 5xx errors) or network/DNS issues (e.g. “Failed to resolve monitoring.solaredge.com”) are handled without crashing: the integration uses cached data where possible and will try again on the next update.
 - If the inverter information API returns **403 Forbidden** (e.g. some accounts lack that permission), the integration still works: inverter and optimizer devices use position-based identity, so model names may be missing but all sensors and devices function.
 The integration logs a one-time warning; no action is required.
 - A full refresh can take several minutes on sites with many optimizers.
+When using **SolarEdge One**, optimizer live data is fetched in **one batch POST** (all serials) per full refresh, reducing portal load; if that batch fails, the integration falls back to per-optimizer requests.
 When the lifetime-energy cache is cold, the integration fetches it **in parallel** (thread pool, up to `MAX_PARALLEL_WORKERS` = 10 concurrent requests) instead of one request per optimizer, so large sites complete much faster.
 The integration allows up to **30 minutes** for a full refresh before timing out (configurable via `COORDINATOR_REFRESH_TIMEOUT_SEC` in `const.py`), so slow API connections or sites with many optimizers can complete.
 API requests use configurable timeouts (`API_TIMEOUT_SHORT` = 30s for quick requests, `API_TIMEOUT_LONG` = 60s for longer operations).
-- Connections and sessions are closed properly when the integration is removed or reloaded, so it's safe to run for long periods.
+- All API sessions and connections are closed when the integration is removed or reloaded: the legacy API tracks every session created (including those in the thread pool) and closes them on unload; the SolarEdge One API uses no persistent session.
+This avoids file descriptor leaks and makes it safe to run for long periods.
 - When you **delete the integration** (remove the config entry), the integration removes all associated entities and devices from the registries via a shared cleanup routine (used by both the config flow and unload), so no leftover entries remain.
 Delete from **Settings → Devices & services → Integrations** (not only from HACS) so that this cleanup runs.

 ## Installation